SplitTime/OpenSplitTime/README.md

 **Database**

-1. Start your local DB `$ brew services restart postgres` or run the Postgres App
+1. Start your local DB `$ brew services restart postgres && brew services restart redis` or run the Postgres App
 2. `$ rails db:setup` to create the database
 3. `$ rails db:from_fixtures` to load seed data from test fixtures files
 4. `$ rails s` to start the server